Standards, Accreditation and Admissibility in QDE

 ENFSI EDEWG also runs annual proficiency tests in which member laboratories submit their examination of a controlled set of questioned and known writings.
 Results are reported anonymously; the aggregate data informs both the proficiency-testing programme and the wider validation literature.
 Participation in ENFSI proficiency tests is a requirement for laboratories seeking European accreditation under ISO 17025 for document examination activities.

 A notable feature of the European frame is the ENFSI guideline on evaluative reporting using the likelihood-ratio framework.
 While SWGDOC and the ABFDE conclusion scale use a nine-point verbal scale (from "identification" to "elimination"), ENFSI has moved toward a probabilistic framework in which the examiner expresses the strength of evidence as a likelihood ratio: how much more probable is the observed pattern of similarities and differences if the questioned writing came from the proposed writer than if it came from a random writer in the relevant population?
 This approach is established in the Netherlands Forensic Institute (NFI), the BKA (Germany), and several Scandinavian national institutes.
-It remains contested by US examiners who argue the underlying population data is insufficient to support numerical likelihood ratios.
+It remains contested by US examiners who argue the underlying population data is insufficient to support numerical likelihood ratios, a tension that mirrors the statistical-individualization debate in fingerprint science, where likelihood ratios face the same population-frequency objections.

 The ASTM E30 suite, maintained by ASTM International's Committee E30 on Forensic Sciences, provides a parallel set of standards applicable in both the US and internationally.
 Relevant standards include ASTM E1422 (standard guide for test methods for forensic writing ink comparison), ASTM E2388 (standard guide for minimum training requirements for forensic document examiners), and ASTM E2520 (standard practice for the examination of handwritten items).
 ASTM standards carry no regulatory force on their own, but they are frequently cited by courts as evidence of the applicable standard of care.